What makes a good photographer a great wedding photographer? Or more importantly, a professional you know you can trust?

 – Do you have a videographer/cinematographer you work with regularly?
 (You want your visual team to be in-sync the day of so that they don’t get in each other’s way and work well together.)

-You might find categories 1, 2, and 3 great but end up with a horrible experience over all.
-Did you know some brides go 6 months or more without seeing their wedding proofs and years before they get their album?!?
-Here’s what to ask to make sure that doesn’t happen to you:
+You might find categories 1 and 2 great but end up with a horrible experience over all.
+Did you know some brides go 6 months or more without seeing their wedding pictures and years before they get their album?!? (a professional wedding photographer should have them done in 8 weeks or less) Here’s what to ask to make sure that doesn’t happen to you:

-– How long will it be to see the proofs?
-(If they say 3-4 weeks then ask to see proofs from the wedding they shot 4 weeks ago and to talk with the couple.
+– How long will it be to see ALL the pictures?
+(If they say 3-4 weeks then ask to see some from the wedding they shot 4 weeks ago and to talk with the couple.
 Don’t get caught with someone who over-promises and then doesn’t deliver!
-My couples see their proofs in about 5 weeks.)

 – How long does it take to get the album?
 (Find out the album process step-by-step.
 Some photographers let you choose your wedding album pictures but if you have a busy schedule be sure to ask if they can select the photos for you or this could cause you not to have your wedding album for years after your wedding.)